eranif/codelite/docs/docs/build_from_sources.md

  - `cmake`.
  - `git`.

 In the Debian/Ubuntu repositories, wxWidgets libraries are at their 3.0 version, which is good enough for compiling Codelite 15.0, however, **you should have wxWidgets 3.1 or later to built the master branch on your machine**.
-If you don't know how to build wxWidgets (or you're just lazy...) you can [add the CodeLite's wxWidgets repository to you distro][6].
+Linux build instructions can be [found here][6]

 **Ubuntu / Debian**: After adding the proper libraries to you distro's sources, you can install all of the above by typing: